EOSIO/eosio-swift/README.md

 use_frameworks!

 target "Your Target" do
-  pod "EosioSwift", "~> 0.0.1" # pod for this library
+  pod "EosioSwift", "~> 0.0.2" # pod for this library
   # Providers for EOSIO SDK for Swift
-  pod "EosioSwiftAbieos", "~> 0.0.1" # serialization provider
+  pod "EosioSwiftAbieosSerializationProvider", "~> 0.0.3" # serialization provider
-  pod "EosioSwiftSoftkeySignatureProvider", "~> 0.0.1" # experimental signature provider for development only end
+  pod "EosioSwiftSoftkeySignatureProvider", "~> 0.0.2" # experimental signature provider for development only end
 ```